openedx/frontend-base/cli/scripts/README.md

 This directory contains the `transifex-utils.js` and `intl-imports.js` files which are shared across all micro-frontends.

-The package.json of `frontend-platform` includes the following sections:
+The package.json of `frontend-base` includes the following sections:

 ```
   "bin": {